ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 that was marked as invalid is assigned the `PrepareStepState` `failed`.
 Otherwise, the `PrepareStep` is either marked as continued with the output `prep_msg`, or is marked as finished if the VDAF preparation process is finished for the report share.
+The Helper's aggregation job is now in round 0.

-On success, the helper responds to the leader with HTTP status code 201 Created and a body consisting of the `AggregationJob`, with media type "application/dap-aggregation-job".
+On success, the helper responds to the leader with HTTP status code 201 Created and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

-Upon receipt of a helper's `AggregationJob` message, the leader checks that the sequence of `PrepareStep` messages corresponds to the `ReportShare` sequence of the `AggregationJobInitReq`.
-If any message appears out of order, is missing, has an unrecognized report ID, or if two messages have the same report ID, then the leader MUST abort with error `unrecognizedMessage`.

-[[OPEN ISSUE: the leader behavior here is sort of bizarre -- to whom does it abort?]]

 #### Input Share Decryption {#input-share-decryption}